 - Lime juice - 2 tsp

-- Make Ma Po sauce - Combine garlic, ginger, ketchup, Tamari, black bean sauce, sugar, and chili-garlic sauce.
+Make Ma Po sauce - Combine garlic, ginger, ketchup, soy sauce, black bean sauce, sugar, and chili-garlic sauce.
 (Can be done up to 5 days ahead)

-- Return wok to medium-high heat and add cooking oil.
-Add white parts of green onions and saute until fragrant, ~2 minutes.
-Add ground pork and saute, breaking it into small pieces, until it begins to brown.
+Return wok to medium-high heat and add cooking oil.
+Add white parts of green onions and pork.
+Saute, breaking pork into small pieces, until it begins to brown.
 Drain any excess liquid or oil from wok and return to heat.

-- If rice was made ahead, warm in the microwave (reserve half for Thursday).
+If rice was made ahead, warm in the microwave (reserve half if doubled.)

 Top tofu with lime juice and green parts of green onions.
 Serve with rice and green beans on the side.
 Enjoy!